monsonite/Waduzitdo/README.md

 # Waduzitdo
 A Tiny Language based on PILOT in 256 bytes of Z80 or 8080 Code

 Waduzitdo featured in Byte September 1978.
 It is a tiny framework that allows text to be stored into memory, edited and retrieved using simple character commands.
+It was originally written to allow very simple text based games to be played.

 Listings for 6800, 8080 microprocessors and in Pascal were provided.

 The original article is reproduced here: